stonezhong/webcli/README.md

         YES
         </td>
         <td>
             Create an async action.
-It returns a tuple of status and async action being created. status type is AsyncActionOpStatus.
+It returns a tuple of status and async action being created. status type is ActionOpStatus.
-            If async action is created successfully, status will be <code>AsyncActionOpStatus.OK</code>, and an async action will be returned, the returned async action has already been saved to database.<br /><br />
+            If async action is created successfully, status will be <code>ActionOpStatus.OK</code>, and the newly created async action will be returned, the returned async action has already been saved to database.<br /><br />
-            CLIHandler rely on a list of customer defined handlers to handle the request. handler's <code>can_handle</code> method looks at the action's request and judge if it can handle it or not.<br /><br />
+            CLIHandler will find the first async action handler which can handle the async action to handler it, or it will fail with <code>NO_HANDLER</code>.
+The async handler's <code>handle</code> is called in a thread pool <br /><br />
             Once an async action is created, the handler's <code>handle</code> method has been scheduled in a threadpool.
 The handler's <code>handle</code> method is suppose to take care of the execution of the async action<br/><br/>
             Here is a list of possible status based on status
 <table>